-Today while the fur market isn't what it used to be and most hobby breeders sell their animals to pet homes, there are still chinchilla shows.
-This is a gathering of people who are passionate about selecting, breeding and showing the best of the best.
-Most shows are held in the northern states, only a few are in the deep south.
-Those that live south usually have to drive multiple days to show their animals.
+Today while the fur market isn't what it used to be and most breeders sell their animals to pet homes, there are still chinchilla shows.
+This is a gathering of people who are passionate about selecting, breeding, and showing the best of the best while simultaneously improving upon themselves.
+Most shows are held in the northern states during the fall/winter months, only a few are in the south as it can be far too hot.
+Those that live south usually have to make the long drive out of state to attend shows.

-Showing requires works and preparation from the moment you select two animals to put into breeding.
-Chinchillas are judged on the quality of their fur as a pelt nothing more.
-They can be missing a tail, have a torn ear or be aggressive and mean.
+Showing requires hard work, dedication, and preparation from the moment you select two animals to put into breeding.
+Chinchillas are judged on the density of their fur, clarity of color, fur texture, body size, and conformation.
+Physical deformities are typically not an issue as long as they do not affect the coat quality or cause the animal to have poor size or conformation.
+Missing limbs or eyes, torn ears, scars, and behavior have no bearing on the show results for each animal shown.
 The qualities of a good pet chinchilla are not necessarily what a breeder showing a chinchilla is looking for; personality has no bearing on how well an animal does.
-Without this pelt market in the past there would be no pet market of today.

 Atlantic MCBA Show May 3, 2014